Big league ballparks broil as heat wave grips much of majors

 “It was only like pitching in a rain forest,” he said.

-AP Baseball Writers Ronald Blum and Noah Trister, AP Sports Writer David Ginsburg and AP freelance writers Charles O’Brien, John Jackson, Michal Dwojak and Brian Dulik contributed to this report.
+AP Baseball Writers Ronald Blum and Noah Trister, AP Sports Writer David Ginsburg and AP freelance writers Charles O’Brien, John Jackson, Michal Dwojak, Brian Dulik and Mark Schmetzer contributed to this report.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports